ubccr/ccrdocs/pages/howto/matlab.md

 ```

-Configure MATLAB to run parallel jobs on the cluster by using the configCluster This only needs to be run  once per version of MATLAB.
+Configure your local MATLAB to run parallel jobs on the cluster by using the `configCluster` cluster command.
+This only needs to be run once per version of MATLAB.

 ```